iricartb/vsce-php-clean-code/README.md

 This extension contributes the following settings:
 * `php-clean-code.formatComments`: Format comments
 * `php-clean-code.removeMultipleEmptyLines`: Removes multiple consecutive empty lines
-* `php-clean-code.removeBlockEmptyLines`: Removes empty lines inside the blocks at the beginning and at the end
+* `php-clean-code.removeBlockInitEndEmptyLines`: Removes empty lines inside the blocks at the beginning and at the end
 * `php-clean-code.formatParentheses`: Removes unnecessary spaces in opening and closing parentheses
 * `php-clean-code.formatBraces`: Format opening and closing braces
 * `php-clean-code.formatFunctionParams`: Format function parameters